Make Your Own Herbal Beverage and Celebrate with Habitat for Humanity

 The pre-recorded garden workshop from Crabtree Farms was filmed this Spring for you to enjoy from the comfort and safety of your own home.
 Enlivening our community since 1998 through eating, education, and experience, Crabtree Farms is a nonprofit, community-focused sustainable farm and agriculture resource.
 Crabtree Farms believes in a world where people are connected to one another, the land, and their own healthy body.

-This class is in partnership with Crabtree Farms, The Chattery, The Bitter Bottle, and Thrivent Financial.
+This class is sponsored by Thrivent Financial, and is in partnership with Crabtree Farms, The Chattery, and The Bitter Bottle.

 The link to the webinar will be sent to you 48 hours prior to the start and again when it starts.
 There are no refunds for online classes.
 Can’t make the live class?
 No problem!
 The link will be available for 24 hours after the original recording.